andrewcooke/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/examples/diagnostics/README.md

 These are more annoying because they generate signal even when you are not doing anything.
-Generally the source can be identified from the LEDs (when the nois pauses the LEDs identify the source - see descriptions above).
+Generally the source can be identified from the LEDs (when the noise pauses the LEDs identify the source - see descriptions above).